Apparence-io/quick_settings/README.md

     drawableName: "alarm",
 );
 ```
-This will prompt the following dialog:
+It will prompt below dialog:

 ![Add Tile dialog](/docs/assets/add_to_quick_settings.png)

-If the user already has it, this method has no effect.
+If the user already has the Tile, this method has no effect.
 The system might automatically deny if the user has already denied it several times.
 Before Android 13, this has no effect.